Q118/cartotype/README.md

     - go to the root directory
     - `npm install`
     - `npm run dev` in one terminal
     - `npm run db` in another terminal

+#### This app is also a collection of agnostic components intended to be able to be plugged into any React app